 From time to time, you may incur expenses from your own money, e.g. travel and conferences.
-To reclaim these expenses you should submit an expenses claim form.
+To reclaim these expenses if they fall within the remit of the financial support the department can offer students, you should submit an expenses claim form.
+Please check with the academic administration team whether your expense is allowable under any of our schemes before making your purchase.